Call integration tools directly from your workflow code with guaranteed execution, no LLM in the loop.

 Most AI workflows have a problem: every action runs through the model.
 Need to update a CRM record?
 The model decides if, when, and how.
 Need to send a Slack message?
 Same thing.
 This works when you need judgment, but it’s wasteful and unreliable when you already know exactly what to do.Deterministic tool calls let you call integration tools directly from your workflow code.
 No model reasoning, no token spend, no chance the LLM decides to skip the step or call the wrong tool.
 The backend still handles credentials and OAuth.
 You just skip the AI middleman.

 Every method on agent.tools.* is generated by terse generate based on your connected integrations.
 The wrappers are fully typed, so your editor autocompletes tool names, parameter shapes, and return types.
+Note: agent.tools.* is scoped to integrations declared in the agent’s skills.
+If you need unfiltered access from code, use toolbox instead.

 The real power is combining both in a single workflow.
 Use deterministic calls for predictable operations and hand off to the model when you need reasoning.